 3. Providing insurance only on an excess basis.

 H. If a consumer purchases motor vehicle insurance coverage from an insurance producer licensed in this state, the insurance producer that owns the policy expiration shall remain the insurance producer of record for that insured.
-In the event the insurer terminates the insurance producer's contract, the insurance producer shall continue to provide customary services to the insured.
-The insurer shall provide the insurance producer with a minimum degree of authority necessary to provide customary services to the insured and shall provide the same level of compensation for these services that were in effect prior to the termination of the insurance producer contract.
+If the insurer terminates the insurance producer's contract, the insurance producer shall continue to provide customary services to the insured.
+The insurer shall provide the insurance producer with a minimum degree of authority necessary to provide customary services to the insured and shall provide the same level of compensation for these services that were in effect before the termination of the insurance producer contract.

-I. Subsection H of this section shall not apply if one or more of the following conditions exist:
+I. Subsection H of this section does not apply if one or more of the following conditions exist:

 1. The insurance producer of record has had its license suspended or revoked by the department.